soccerGB/MSIExperiment/PortForwardingNat/docs/TestRun.md

        Invoke-WebRequest -Uri "http://169.254.169.254" -Method GET -Headers $headers -UseBasicParsing PS C:\github\MSIExperiment\pf2>

-## From inside a client container, any request for http://169.254.169.254 will be forwarded to the proxycontainer
-     for getting MSI metadata before returning back to the client

 ### From inside a client container:

+              Any requests target for http://169.254.169.254 will be forwarded to the proxycontainer, which will return
+              the MSI metadata back the requesting container once it's recieved from the MSI service

                 C:\>powershell
                 Windows PowerShell
                 Copyright (C) Microsoft Corporation.
 All rights reserved.